 MARLON MANIA: Be prepared for a barrel of Brando over the next few months.
-Peter Manso’s unauthorized bio, “Brando: A Biography,” slated to come out in October from Hyperion, will first be excerpted in the...
+Peter Manso’s unauthorized bio, “Brando: A Biography,” slated to come out in October from Hyperion, will first be excerpted in the September Vanity Fair.

 TOMMY’S NEW SUIT: Tommy Hilfiger Corp., which this year got an injunction against Wal-Mart in a trademark dispute, has sued Tommy Boy Music, a record company in New York, for allegedly copying its red, white and blue flag trademark without permission.
 In a lawsuit filed in federal court, here, Hilfiger charges the record company with trying to “trade on [Hilfiger’s] reputation” by using the Hilfiger logo in print ads promoting its CDs, records and tapes.

 The only difference between the Hilfiger flag logo and the logo used by the music label, according to the suit, is that Tommy Boy has the word “Boy” instead of “Hilfiger” in the lower part of the flag.